john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

 Theseus traversed a maze to find a minotaur in the center.
-So it is with a lot of games; the player will traverse the maze to find a room filled with enemies or treasure.
-To that end, I developed this algorithm to aid people whose goal is more than to just create any old maz.e
+Similar things happen in a lot of games; players will traverse a maze to find a room filled with enemies or treasure.
+I developed this algorithm to aid this use-case.

 ## Eller's

 ###### The Algorithm

 1. Put the cells of the first row each in their own set.
 2. Join adjacent cells.
 But not if they are already in the same set.
 Merge the sets of these cells.
 3. For each set in the row, create at least one vertical connection down to the next row.
 4. Put any unconnected cells in the next row into their own set.
-5. Repeast until the last row.
+5. Repeat steps 2 through 4 until the last row.
 6. In the last row, join all adjacent cells that do not share a set.

 ###### Optional Parameters